tikv/rfcs/text/0110-periodic-full-compaction.md

 ## Introduction

 **Periodic full compaction** is a scheduled task that starts at specified times of the day on each TiKV node and compacts the column families of all regions *at all levels including the bottommost (L6)*.
-In order to reduce to impact running such a heavy weight task would have on the cluster's ability to serve traffic, full compaction is incremental: before the next range (presently a region) is compacted, we check if the load is below a certain threshold; if the threshold is exceeded, we pause the task until the load is again below a certain threshold.
+In order to reduce to impact running such a heavy-weight task would have on the cluster's ability to serve traffic, full compaction is incremental: before the next range (presently a region) is compacted, we check if the load is below a certain threshold; if the threshold is exceeded, we pause the task until the load is again below a certain threshold.

 ## Motivation

 Presently, we have no way to periodically execute a RocksDB compaction across all levels.
-This has a number of implications: compaction filters (used to remove tombstones) only run when the bottom-most (L6) compaction is executed; a system with high number of deletes that experiences a heavy read-only (but little or no writes) might thus have accumulated tombstones markers that are not deleted.
+This has a number of implications: compaction filters (used to remove tombstones) only run when the bottom-most (L6) compaction is executed; a system with a high number of deletes that experiences a heavy read-only (but little or no writes) might thus have accumulated tombstones markers that are not deleted.

 ## Detailed design